matfish2/vue-tables/readme.md

 `vue-tables.loading`

-Fires off when a request for data is sent to the server.
+Fires off when a request is sent to the server.
+Sends through the request data.

 `vue-tables.loaded`